This is a relatively new webpage to which I am adding international data as I come across it. Contributions would be welcome.

 - jaywalking is often illegal.
 It is never illegal in the UK, apart from motorways.

-More seriously, there are signs that the US is over time becoming less entrepreneurial.
+USA over-regulation might be behind signs that the US is over time becoming less entrepreneurial.
 New Zealand comes first in the World Bank Ease of Doing Business Survey, well ahead of both the UK (7th) and the USA (8th).